livingfluids/SbmBloodFoam/README.md

 The original solver *SbmFoam* can be found here: https://openfoamwiki.net/index.php/Contrib/SbmFoam

+A brief introduction to the MSBM model and the description of some of our results obtained using our **SbmBloodFoam** solver  can be found in the following  presentation given at the "Future of Rheology" seminar organized by the Society of Rheology: https://www.societyofrheology.org/future-of-rheology/future-of-rheology-april-2026

 ## Pre-requisites

 - OpenFOAM® v9.0 for the solvers created in this version (folder of9).